Windafadillah/FMCG-Analysis/README.md

 ### Underperformers
 The Channel Efficiency quadrant analysis provides strategic insights into the relationship between product availability and sales performance across categories:

-- Milk is positioned in the top-right quadrant (high sales, high availability), making it a star performer.
+- Yogurt is positioned in the top-right quadrant (high sales, high availability), making it a star performer.
 This indicates excellent alignment between supply and demand, suggesting that current inventory and distribution strategies are working well.
-- Yogurt appears in the top-left quadrant (high sales, low availability), signaling a missed opportunity.
-Despite strong consumer demand, frequent stockouts could be limiting growth.
-This calls for urgent improvement in replenishment and forecasting processes.
-- SnackBar and Juice fall into the bottom-right quadrant (low sales, high availability), indicating overstocking.
-These categories may be suffering from weak demand, insufficient visibility, or ineffective promotions.
+- Milk, ReadyMeal, SnackBar, and Juice fall into the bottom-right quadrant (low sales, high availability), indicating overstocking.
+These categories may suffer from weak demand, insufficient visibility, or ineffective promotions.
 Marketing or bundling strategies could help boost movement.
-- ReadyMeal sits in the bottom-left quadrant (low sales, low availability), marking it as a low-priority or at-risk category.
-This may reflect either supply chain limitations or poor consumer traction.
-A deeper review is needed to determine whether to invest, reposition, or phase out the product.

-This quadrant framework helps prioritize operational and marketing decisions to enhance overall channel performance and inventory efficiency.
+This quadrant framework helps prioritize operational and marketing decisions to enhance channel performance and inventory efficiency.

 <img width="620" height="292" alt="image" src="https://github.com/user-attachments/assets/3dff2d69-f0cc-4e02-8e66-8587e51afaa9" />